Bleeding Through: Bleeding Through (2009–2010)

 In early June 2009, Bleeding Through signed a deal with the Portland, Oregon-based independent record label Rise Records.
 Regarding the band's previous dispute with its former label Trustkill, Schieppati said, "We're very excited to align with a record label that has so much momentum and is growing when many seem to be faltering, dropping bands and firing employees."
 On October 12, 2009, Bleeding Through issued a statement that they would be starting work on a new album in December, with the goal of releasing it in 2010.
 The self-titled record was recorded at Planet Z Studios with producer Zeuss.
 It was released by Rise on April 13, 2010 in North America and internationally through Roadrunner Records.
 Preceded by the release of two songs, "Anti-Hero" and "Breathing in the Wrath", the album sold 3,700 copies in its first week and debuted at number 143 on the Billboard 200.

 Bleeding Through toured heavily throughout 2010, beginning with dates on the European leg of Machine Head's Black Procession Tour alongside Hatebreed and All Shall Perish in January and February.
 The tour was extended into Japan and Australia, with Crossfaith and Emmure opening the shows in the respective countries.
 Youngsma did not partake in this leg of the tour, as the birth of his second child was near.
 His position was filled by Mark Garza, then of the Famine.
 Bleeding Through followed with their own headlining tour of the US, titled Spring Breakdown, with Born Of Osiris and Sleeping Giant.
-The tour concluded with an appearance at the California Metalfest fesitval in Pomona, California, on May 16, 2010.
+The tour concluded with an appearance at the California Metalfest festival in Pomona, California, on May 16, 2010.

 Following the conclusion of Spring Breakdown, the group filmed a music video for the song "Anti-Hero", released on May 26, 2010.
 This was followed by a return to Europe supporting the Faceless, including a stop at Graspop Metal Meeting.
 In August 2010, the group headlined a tour of California with Terror and The Ghost Inside.
 The following month, they headlined the Anti-Hero Tour across the US with support from For Today and After The Burial.
 After that, they finished their touring for the year by once again returning to Europe, joining Parkway Drive and Comeback Kid for the Impericon Never Say Die!
 Tour.